twinfoundation/entity-storage/packages/entity-storage-connector-file/docs/reference/classes/FileEntityStorageConnector.md

 > **entities**: `Partial`\<`T` & `object`\>[]

 The entities, which can be partial if a limited keys list was provided.
-If the request context was wildcard then tenantId is also included.
+If non partitioned request then partitionId is included in items.

 ##### cursor?